Let me ask you this – can your business afford to throw away 30% of all of the traffic arriving at your website?

 - 51.9% of professional marketers report that video content has the best ROI

-- Studies have found that information contained in videos is processed 60,000 times faster than text
+- Studies have found that information contained in videos is processed 60,000 times faster than plain text

 Take the time to make authentic videos and images that your customer will relate to.
-Use your actual employees and customers instead of shortcutting with generic video or clipart.
+Use photos and video of your employees and customers instead of shortcutting with generic video or clipart.
 Be real, be authentic and be consistent.

-Understanding searcher psychology makes it possible to optimize your website so visitors see what they were looking for.
 The layout should encourage a visitor to interact and proceed to a conversion.
 Well-optimized landing pages can also be designed for specific customer profiles while providing a great user experience.
+The overall user experience is key.

 Sharing is Crucial

 Shared content greatly expands a business’s reach.
 The sharer has become an ambassador for your brand.
-So what motivates someone to share?
+What motivates someone to share?

 - 84% of content is shared to support a cause